-4.5.2 Sediment Tracking by Vehicles
+4.4.2 Sediment Tracking by Vehicles

-A stabilized construction entrance shall be installed (where depicted on attached plan) and maintained as necessary to help reduce vehicular tracking of sediment.
+A stabilized construction entrance shall be installed for each construction entrance or exit of the construction area, and maintained as necessary to help reduce vehicular tracking of sediment.
 The entrance shall be cleaned of sediment and redressed when voids in the crushed stone become filled and vehicular tracking of sediment is occurring.
 Dump trucks hauling materials to and from the construction project area shall be covered with a tarpaulin to reduce dust.
 Any sediment and debris tracked from work area along project adjacent roadways shall be immediately removed with a street sweeper or equivalent sweeping method.
 Further, sweeping of streets adjacent to disturbed areas shall be performed prior to the end of each work day (at a minimum) when tracking of sediment is occurring.

-4.5.3 Non-Stormwater Discharges
+4.4.3 Non-Stormwater Discharges